-The management is well aware of its responsibilities towards maintaining the environment so that its negative impacts can be eliminated and our contribution to sustainable development of the society.
-Your company is committed to minimize environmental impact by reducing waste and emissions and conduct its business with the highest concern for health and safety of its employees, customers, suppliers, neighbors and the general public.
+The management always takes serious responsibility toward conservation of Environment in every sphere of its operation.
+With an effort to further highlight the importance of environment preservation, your Company continued with its tree plantation drive in and around its mill sites.
+Your company is committed to minimize environmental impact by reducing waste and emissions and conduct its business with the highest concern for health and safety of its employees, customers, suppliers, neighbours and the general public.
 The company planted trees in industrial and surrounding areas in order to keep the environment neat and clean.